Private wealth disputes solicitors

 This is why it’s very important to have the support and reassurance of our expert legal advice.
 We make sure you understand your rights and responsibilities, the merits of your case and the likelihood of a successful outcome.
 We will work hard to help you put matters right, ideally without having to go to court, whilst using a calm and sensitive approach to help preserve family relationships where possible.

 You shouldn’t rely on your legal costs being paid from the estate or trust, as this is not necessarily the case.
 If you are making a claim, you could be personally liable for the costs involved.
-We always give you an estimated cost at the outset and advise you on funding the cost of going to court.
+We always give you an estimate of the cost at the outset and advise you on funding the cost of going to court.

 Why choose our private wealth dispute solicitors?